 The capacity of the 6 dams listed above has been estimated at 2.3 million m3/annum based on the 25% live storage capacity of the dams as the dams are very small8.
+As at January 2023, all 6 dams were full.
 The Biggarsberg WTP is operated by uThukela Water and supplies the primary areas of Dundee, Glencoe, Hattingspruit, Verdruk, Springlake Collieries, Sibongile, Sithembile and Wasbank.
-The potential historical firm yield of these various dams, amount to a daily supply volume of 7 Ml/day9.
-However, the primary source of the Biggarsberg WTP is the Tayside Pump Station with a daily average supply volume of 13 Ml/day.
-Upgrades over the years, at the Biggarsberg WTP, have increased the design capacity to 16 Ml/day.
+The potential historical firm yield of these various dams, amount to a daily supply volume of 7 M l /day9.
+However, the primary source of the Biggarsberg WTP is the Tayside Pump Station with a daily average supply volume of 16 M l /day.
+(Upgrades over the years, at the Biggarsberg WTP, have increased the design capacity from 13 M l /day to 16 M l /day).